Pikes Peak Gear Review: Testing Product From Arai, Dainese, Pando Moto, Rev'It, and Velomacchi

 Velomacchi makes the type of overbuilt, go-anywhere products one would expect from a former North Face product designer like Velomacchi founder and CEO Kevin Murray.
 The 28L Speedway is a rugged and versatile backpack made from essentially un-killable 1000D competition fabric—waterproof, abrasion-resistant, and stable at speed—and the dry bag stays watertight even when rain becomes insistent at finding its way inside at 100 mph.

 There are a whole whole bunch of clever features designed to help a rider commute with ease and style.
 The orientation of the bag is designed to sit close to your center of gravity, with the weight carried off the shoulders to allow for aggressive riding positions.
+(It should be noted that, while this is very comfortable on the bike, it's less comfortable off of it, while walking around; this doesn't double as a good day pack for hiking around the city or on trails.)
 The harness straps pivot for increased comfort and maneuverability, and everything, including the easy-adjustable straps, tucks away, so nothing flaps in the wind.
 The roll-top has a magnetic closure; there's a clip at the center of the bag for attaching your helmet and tie-down anchor points if you want to throw the bag on a luggage rack; and you'll find well-considered storage solutions—for a tire pressure gauge, tool kit, emergency contact information, keys, and more—throughout.
 Perhaps my favorite feature, though, is the sternum coupler, which locks the bag into its proper position and has a magnetic closure that can be operated with one hand: